kabeep/neoconfig/README.md

 ***\> Use a terminal that supports Unicode Symbols for the best experience with `NeoFetch` and `NeoConfig`.***

-> Many terminals, such as zsh, CMD, PowerShell, and JetBrains, support such fonts natively, so this step may be
-> optional.

 Some terminals have limited or no support, especially those based on `xterm-256color`, like `Microsoft/VSCode` or `Vercel/Hyper`.
 See https://github.com/xtermjs/xterm.js/issues/2693 for details.